 The Developmental Psychology emphasis provides a special focus in lifespan developmental psychology.
-This option can be taken in conjunction with the professional Psychology option.
-A GPA of at least 2.5 is required to enroll in an internship in Developmental Psychology, and will not be available until Fall 2005.
+This option can be taken in conjunction with the Professional Psychology option.
+A minimum GPA of 2.5 is required to enroll in an internship in Developmental Psychology.

-Degree Requirements r Hours

-General Education Core 49

-Note: The Core should include MAT 131, PSY 111 and PSY 211

-Behavioral Sciences Requirements

-Required Upper-level Psychology Courses 15

-Required Upper-level Psychology Courses.
-PSY 350 Educational Psychology 3

-PSY 370 Learning and Cognition 3

-PSY 499 Topics - Theory and Treatment of Childhood Disorders-

-SOW 351 Intro to Gerontology- 3

-PSY 499 Topics - Practicum in Developmental Psychology

-Electives 33

-Only three elective hours may be practicum coursework.
-Practicum hours beyond 3 hours must be ta pass/fail.
-Students may declare a minor with 18 hours in another discipline. ıken
+Degree RequirementsSe mester Hours General Education Core Note: The Core should include MAT 131, PSY 111 and PSY 211 Behavioral Sciences Requirements Behavioral Sciences Requirements.
+Required Upper Level Psychology Courses.
+PSY 350 Educational Psychology.
+PSY 370 Learning and Cognition PSY 350 Educational Psychology 3 PSY 370 Learning and Cognition 3 PSY 499 Topics - Theory and Treatment of Childhood Disorders 3 PSY 499 Topics - Theory and Treatment of Childhood Disorders SOW 351 Intro to Gerontology PSY 499 Topics - Practicum in Developmental Psychology 3 PSY 499 Topics - Practicum in Developmental Psychology Electives Only three elective hours may be practicum coursework.
+Practicum hours beyond 3 hours must be taken pass/fail.
+Students may declare a minor with 18 hours in another discipline.
 Total Number of Hours Required